basiljilani/FinTech-Pulse-Network-BLOG/public/content/ai-fintech-revolution.md

 title: "The AI-Driven FinTech Revolution: From Chatbots to Predictive Banking"
 excerpt: "Explore how artificial intelligence is transforming financial technology, from personalized banking experiences to fraud prevention, and what the future holds for AI in finance."
 date: 2025-01-01
-readTime: 11 min
+readTime: "8 min"
 category: fintech
 author:
-  name: Basil Jilani
+  name: "Basil Jilani"
-  role: FinTech Expert
+  role: "FinTech and AI Expert"
 ---

 Artificial intelligence (AI) is reshaping the FinTech landscape, offering unprecedented opportunities to enhance customer experiences, optimize operations, and drive innovation.
 From personalized financial advice to fraud prevention, AI is powering the next wave of FinTech transformation.
 This article explores the key applications, challenges, and future trends of AI in the financial technology sector.